jieyouxu/Category-Theory-Notes/README.md

-# Category-Theory-Notes
+# Category Theory for Programmers Notes
 Some notes on Category Theory based on Category Theory for Programmers

-Archived due to:
-> I found the book to have too many gaps.
-Switching to Category Theory for the Working Mathematician.